no4kar/BandO-landing/README.md

 > Here is the [working DEMO](https://no4kar.github.io/BandO-landing/)

 ## Used for project
+1. This project embraces a modern development approach, integrating the [BEM](https://getbem.com/) methodology for scalable and maintainable CSS architecture.
 1. [Parcel](https://parceljs.org/) for lightning-fast bundling and asset management.
 1. Employs [semantic HTML](https://www.w3schools.com/html/html5_semantic_elements.asp) for improved accessibility and SEO.
 1. It leverages [SASS](https://sass-lang.com/) for efficient CSS styling.